More Evolution, Less Disruption:

 The further development of AI has accelerated the transformation of the world of work many times over.
 Can our brains even keep up with this?
 How do we manage not only to grasp the complex environment around us, but also to work with it?

-And leaders have a decisive influence on this.
+It all depends on whether what is happening around us is perceived as a threat or an opportunity.
+And leaders have a huge influence on this.
 Imagine you’re a parent driving through thick fog with your three small children in the back seat and you can’t see your hand in front of your eyes.
 Of course you’re scared.
 But you can deal with it by adjusting your speed, using the fog lights and paying extra attention.
-What about the three small children?
-You can of course tell them that you’re scared and that you’re prepared for a collision at any time.
-Then you probably won’t be able to control the screaming in the back seats.
-But you could also point to the sat nav and tell them that there’s a petrol station five kilometers away where you can take a little break with popcorn.
+What about the kids? –You can of course tell them that you’re scared and that you’re prepared for a collision at any time.
+But as a consequence, you probably won’t be able to control the screaming in the back seats.
+Alternatively, you could point to the navigation system and tell them that there’s a petrol station five kilometers away where you can take a little break with popcorn.
 The situation is the same, you’ve told the truth, you’ve given guidance and you’re moving on.
-In the future, it will be a matter of dealing constructively with these probably growing uncertainties.
+In the future, it will be a matter of dealing constructively with growing uncertainties.

 How is AI changing the process of recruitment itself and to what extent can findings from brain research be helpful?